gakeniamuigai/DS-3891-01-Final-Project---Gakenia-Muigai/README.md

 ### Description of Problem/Opportunity

 What happens when you need feedback but you cannot reach your teacher?
 It is a common problem among college students who rely on their professors for guidance.
-While it remains crucial to connect with your teacher whenever possible, Najmah and I wanted to make a gbt that serves as professor/teacher providing feedback when needed.
+While it remains crucial to connect with your teacher whenever possible, Najmah and I wanted to make a gbt that serves as professors/teachers providing feedback when needed.

+By offering immediate and personalized feedback, writing becomes more accessible and the educational experience more engaging.
+This gbt aims to transform educational practices by enhancing learning outcomes and reducing the workload on educators.

 ### Proposed Solution/Approach